-Ellen Hart, the multi-award-winning author of 27 mystery novels, has spoken at mystery conferences, conventions, libraries, bookstores, and book clubs all over the country.
+Ellen Hart, the multi-award-winning author of over 30 mystery novels, has spoken at mystery conferences, conventions, libraries, bookstores, and book clubs all over the country.
 In addition, as a teacher of creative writing for the past fourteen years, she is also available to teach at writing conferences and seminars.
 Contact Ellen at email@example.com.

 The Writing Life: Fact or Fiction